Go Back

 How Often Does Zero Hit In Roulette?

-In European roulette, which has only one zero, the odds are slightly better at 1 in 37, or 2.7%.
-Although the odds of hitting zero are slightly lower than the odds of hitting other numbers, the payout for hitting zero can be much higher.
+In European roulette, with just one zero pocket, the odds are slightly better at 1 in 37, or about 2.7%.
+While zero tends to come up less frequently than other numbers, the payout for correctly betting on zero is typically much higher.

 What Does 0 Pay In Roulette?

-In traditional European roulette, the number 0 is coloured green and can offer a payout of 35 to 1.
-That means that if you bet £1 on the number 0, and it lands on that number, you will receive a payout of £35.
-However, it's important to note that the odds of the number 0 being hit are 37 to 1 since there are 37 numbers on the European roulette wheel (36 numbers plus the 0).
+In traditional European roulette, the number 0 is coloured green and offers a payout of 35 to 1.
+This means that if players place a £1 bet on zero and it lands on that number, the payout would be £35.
+However, the odds of zero appearing are 37 to 1, reflecting the 37 pockets on the European roulette wheel (numbers 1 to 36 plus the single zero).

-In American roulette, the numbers 0 and 00 are both coloured green and have the same payout of 35 to 1.
-However, the odds of hitting either of these numbers are 38 to 1 since there are 38 numbers on the American roulette wheel (36 numbers, 0, and 00).
+In American roulette, both 0 and 00 are coloured green and share the same payout of 35 to 1.
+The odds of hitting either zero are 38 to 1, due to the 38 pockets on the American wheel (numbers 1 to 36, 0, and 00).